cerbos/remix-use-async-fetcher/README.md

 ### Demo
-run `npm install & npm run dev` in the demo folder to see how this is used with `@tanstack/react-query`
+run `pnpm install & pnpm dev` in the demo folder to see how this is used with `@tanstack/react-query`

 ### A note about `__request-id`